tweag/codeowners-validator/docs/gh-auth.md

 1. [Create a GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app).
     > **Note**
     > Your app does not need a callback or a webhook URL.
-2. Add a read-only permission to the "Members" item of organization permissions.
+2. Add a read-only permission to the "Administration" item of repository permissions.
 3. [Install the app in your organization](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps).
 4. Done!
 To authenticate with your app, you need: